Ucicek/lane-following-autonomous-car/README.md

 For more information on the PID controller and tuning its parameters, please refer to the comments and documentation within `controller.py`.

 This project showcases the power of combining Python and C++ to handle different aspects of a problem, leveraging the strengths of both languages.
 C++ is used to efficiently process image data in real-time, and Python is used to simply and effectively control the vehicle based on the processed data.

+## Running the Project (Hardware Requirements)

+For this project, you will need the following hardware components:

+1. **Raspberry Pi:** The Raspberry Pi serves as the central control unit for the vehicle.
+It runs the main software and interfaces with the various hardware components.
+Ensure that your Raspberry Pi is set up with a suitable operating system (like Raspberry Pi OS) and has Python installed.

+2. **Raspberry Pi Camera:** This is a key component of the lane detection system.
+The camera continuously captures frames of the road, which are then processed to identify the lanes.
+Ensure that the camera is properly connected to the Raspberry Pi.

+3. **L298N Motor Driver:** The L298N Motor Driver is used to control the speed and direction of the vehicle's motors.
+It receives commands from the Raspberry Pi and drives the motors accordingly.
+Ensure that the L298N is correctly wired to the Raspberry Pi and the vehicle's motors.

+4. **Motors:** The vehicle requires motors to move.
+These motors are controlled by the L298N Motor Driver.
+The number and type of motors you need will depend on your specific vehicle setup.

+5. **Power Bank:** A portable power bank is used to power the Raspberry Pi.
+Choose a power bank that has enough capacity to power your Raspberry Pi for the duration of your project.

+6. **Jumper Wires:** Jumper wires are used to make the necessary electrical connections between the various components.
+You will need both male-to-female and male-to-male jumper wires for this project.

+Remember that working with hardware components and electrical circuits requires care and precision.
+Always make sure that your Raspberry Pi is powered off when you are connecting or disconnecting hardware components.
+And always verify your connections before powering on the Raspberry Pi.